michaelb/auto-ytdl/README.md

 Auto-ytdl is there to help (you) with all that: there are tons of great artists that publish new songs everyday; having a local music library should not mean that we have to forsake listening to those!
 Plus, auto-ytdl comes with management of duplicates of newly-downloaded songs, based on metadata so you don't have multiples identical song but from different youtube channels.

-\*  (*yes* I know youtube and other video streaming services do not have extremely good audio, but it's out of convenience): hardocre audiophile abstain
+\*  (*yes* I know youtube and other video streaming services do not have extremely good audio, but it's out of convenience): hardcore audiophile abstain
 # Doesn't it exist already?

 No.